 CVLT Nation Interviews Jimbob Isaac

-Hark have been touring Europe with KEN Mode in the past few days, and if I’m not mistaken, today marks the second day after the tour.
-So, how was your experience?
+Ari Wilson: Hark has been touring Europe with KEN Mode in the past few days, and if I’m not mistaken, today marks the second day post tour.
+Tell me about it.

 Jimbob Isaac: It’s great to be home, after a successful 3.5 week trek.
 The tour had a lot of laughs, great shows and hard graft on the road.
 There were many grueling hours, night drives and testing times.
 It was all worth it though.